OpenEvalProject/evals/manuscripts/elife-53086/v2/manuscript.md

 The anterior insula showed a very weak though significant activation in both speech articulation tasks, starting shortly after the IFG.
 This low amplitude response first became significant around 150 ms before speech onset and remained active for the duration of speech, concurrent with the posterior insula and STG.
 This small but reliable response could represent a low magnitude local processing, but could also represent activity from an active adjacent region, such as the frontal operculum which overlies the insula.
 Additionally, when considering the evoked activity from anterior insula, we observed no significant response (Figure 2—figure supplement 3).

-## Topography of insula activation
+### Topography of insula activation

 To evaluate activity in the insula without imposing regional homogenization intrinsic to grouped electrode analysis, and form an accurate spatiotemporal activity map, we also represented the activity of individual insular electrodes on a standardized brain surface (Figure 3A).
 During both reading and naming the magnitude and significance of the activation at individual electrodes were highly consistent.
 In the post-articulatory period of both the reading and naming tasks, the posterior insula, bilaterally along the anterior long gyri (ALG), showed clusters of electrodes responding with high significance and amplitude, primarily in the superior part of the gyrus (Figure 3B; Figure 3—source data 1).
 This region also appeared to be the primary region of activation in the listening task and also showed significant but low amplitude activation during the praxis task.

 ![Figure 3.](https://cdn.elifesciences.org/articles/53086/elife-53086-fig3-v2.jpg)

 **Figure 3.:** (A) Insula coverage map showing all insula electrodes from patients who did the reading task on a standard N27 pial surface insula.
 (B) Activity maps showing activation above baseline for each task in either the pre (−500 to −100 ms) or post (200 to 600 ms) articulatory time window.
 ASG: Anterior Short Gyrus, PSG: Posterior Short Gyrus, ALG: Anterior Long Gyrus.
-Electrodes with a non-significant activation (q > 0.05) shown in black.Figure 3—source data 1.Figure 3B.
+Electrodes with a non-significant activation (q > 0.05) shown in black.

 Overall the anterior insula showed characteristics comparable to those in the grouped analysis, with significant but very low amplitude responses in the post-articulatory period but little to no pre-articulatory activity.
 The active electrodes seen at the anterior edge of the left insula in the pre-articulatory period were both from one patient and were in close proximity to the frontal operculum.
 The remaining electrodes with significant responses were very low in amplitude and were scattered across the region, with no clear spatial organization.